LukeGrahamLandry/franca/README.md

 - nonlocal returns from (non-escaping) inline lambdas so you can define your own control structures
 - manual memory management with explicit allocators
 - no seperate build system language. write a program that builds your program
-- full c abi support so you can use extern-c code written in other languages
+- full c abi support so you can call extern-c code written in other languages

 ## Supported Targets